Frequently Asked Questions - NLRB

 If a union is selected as the representative of employees, the employer and union are required to meet at reasonable times to bargain in good faith about wages, hours, and other mandatory subjects.
 Even after a contract expires, the parties must bargain in good faith for a successor contract, or the termination of the agreement, while terms of the expired contract continue.
 Further information on good faith bargaining is available on our Employer/Union Obligations page.

 The question of union dues is subject to federal and state laws and court rulings.
 The NLRA allows unions and employers to enter into agreements that require all employees in a bargaining unit to pay union dues.
-However, more than 20 states have banned such agreements by passing so called “right to work” laws.
+However, 27 states have banned such agreements by passing so called “right to work” laws.
 More information is available on our Employer/Union Obligations page.